 Network Attached Storage Arrays use RAID disks that are accessed by the Linux operating system onboard.
 The Linux operating system acts as an intermediary between the disks and the computers accessing the NAS.
 Types of RAID devices include:

-- RAID 0 disks: usually for low end or consumer level NAS Arrays, they are usually two disks which provides faster access than a normal disk.
+- RAID 0 disks: usually for low end or consumer level NAS Arrays, they are usually two disks which provide faster access than a normal disk.

 - RAID 1 disks: these are two disks where one is a clone of the other, providing backup should one fail.